msweda/atomic-games-rts/README.md

 | scout  | 130  | 5     | 3     | 5      | 3 | 1 | 10 |
 | tank   | 150  | 2     | 10    | 20     | 7 | 4 | 15 |

+Range: worker and tank can attack anything in a 5x5 radius Can attack in a diagonal--must know enemy unit id

 <sup>*</sup>__turns per tile (tpt):__ Number of turns required to move from one grid location to the next.
 Smaller is faster.

 ***